Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Program Overview: How Each Course Works

-To set the stage for my thoughts, let’s kick this comparison off by doing a quick overview of each company’s prep course and looking at how they stack up in terms of features.
+Let’s kick this comparison off by doing a quick overview of each company’s features.

-And I’ll start with this: School of PE and PPI are very similar prep courses.
-In fact, it’s beyond similar.
-They are nearly mirror images of each other.
+And I’ll start with this: School of PE and PPI are very similar, with a few key differences that set each curriculum apart.

 From either hub, you’ll be able to access all your materials, including your personal study plan, practice problem sets, performance metrics, and recorded video lectures.

 So let’s break down each of these features.
 For each company, you have your choice of two course formats: On Demand or Live Online.
-However, no matter which package go with (for either company), the course is essentially the same.
+No matter which package go with (for either company), the core curriculum is essentially the same.

 It’s really just a matter of whether you need the accountability and structure that comes with live classes, as well as the ability to ask questions in real time, or whether you’re good with driving your own studies.